How to Structure a DAG for Raster Processing

 temp_dir.mkdir(exist_ok=True)

-# Dynamic mapping: spawns one task per window coordinate.
+# Dynamic mapping: one task per tile coordinate

 tile_futures = process_tile.map(